-- 1. Over two years of implementation of the SDLMI, did teacher perceptions of their fidelity of implementation remain stable or change?
-Was this influenced by the introduction of an additional transition-focused intervention for a subset of the sample in 2016-17 that was introduced to the entire sample in 2017-18? - 2.
-Did teacher perceptions of their fidelity of implementation of the SDLMI mediate the relationship between self-determination scores at the beginning and end of the school year for students with intellectual disability?
+- Over 2 years of implementation of the SDLMI, did teacher perceptions of their fidelity of implementation remain stable or change?
+Was this influenced by the introduction of an additional transitionfocused intervention for a subset of the sample in 2016 to 2017 that was introduced to the entire sample in 2017 to 2018? - Did teacher perceptions of their fidelity of implementation of the SDLMI mediate the relationship between self-determination scores at the beginning and end of the school year for students with intellectual disability?